brite-code/brite/docs/spec/src/expressions.md

 Note: {GenericArguments} introduces ambiguity with {RelationalExpression} for LR(1) parsers.
 Brite implementations will have to deal with this.
 For example `f < x > ()` could be interpreted as two {RelationalExpression}.

+TODO: Passing {GenericArguments} has not been implemented yet because it introduces a complicated cover grammar.
+Also, it theoretically doesn’t make much sense as a generic type application give you can’t apply explicit types to a {QuantifiedType}.

 ## Function Expression

 FunctionExpression :